dannynoonan/transcript-playground/README.md

 As of this writing, properly ingested/normalized show transcripts can:
 * combine character- and location-based faceting with free text "bag of words" search against scene dialogue and descriptions
-* combine bag-of-words search (native to ElasticSearch) with embeddings from pretrained Word2Vec and OpenAI transformer models to expand search and recommendation features
+* combine ElasticSearch-native bag-of-words search with embeddings from pretrained Word2Vec and OpenAI transformer models to expand search and recommendation features
-* OpenAI embeddings are also leveraged for basic classification and clustering operations.
+* leverage OpenAI embeddings for basic classification and clustering operations

 # Tech stack overview
 * `FastAPI`: lightweight async python API framework